morbrian/carnd-vdat/README.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+The [find_cars](./lessons_functions.py) function performs a sliding window search on an image.
+It uses and overlapping grid approach to partition the larger image into smaller overlapping images which can be fed to the classifier to decide if a vehicle is present.
+For each sub-partition of the grid where a vehicle is found, the bounding box corners of the partition are stored.

+The grid itself covers only the bottom portion of the image where vehicles are likely to appear.
+The image below shows an example of how the overlapping grid appears.

+![search_grid][search_grid]

+####2.
+Show some examples of test images to demonstrate how your pipeline is working.
+What did you do to optimize the performance of your classifier?

+Below are some sample images and frames visualizing how the pipeline identifies bounding boxes around the vehicles discovered in the image.

+![search_sequence1][search_sequence1]

+---

+### Video Implementation

+####1.
+Provide a link to your final video output.
+Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding

+TODO

+####2.
+Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+TODO

+---

+###Discussion

+####1.
+Briefly discuss any problems / issues you faced in your implementation of this project.
+Where will your pipeline likely fail?
+What could you do to make it more robust?

+TODO

 [//]: # (Image References)